LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: DISCUSSION

 \definecolor{OIblack}{RGB}{0, 0, 0} \definecolor{OIgreen}{RGB}{0, 158, 115} \definecolor{OIblue}{RGB}{0, 114, 178} \definecolor{OIlightblue}{RGB}{86, 180, 233} \definecolor{OIyellow}{RGB}{240, 228, 66} \definecolor{OIorange}{RGB}{230, 159, 0} \definecolor{OIred}{RGB}{213, 94, 0} \definecolor{OIpink}{RGB}{204, 121, 167}

 \fi

 Our approach achieved a near-perfect success rate, with $100\%$ accuracy on two of the phantoms and $96.67\%$ on the third.
 The system effectively handled various strong deformation states.
-The single failure was due to needle bending, likely caused by friction between the needle and silicone, see \Cref{fig:failure_case}.
-To address friction-based failure cases in a phantom setup, better entry angles or material choices should be considered.
+The single failure was due to needle bending, likely caused by friction between the needle and the silicone phantom material, see \Cref{fig:failure_case}.
+To address friction-based failure cases in a phantom setup, better entry angles or materials should be considered.
 Online replanning could also compensate for deformations during execution and will be explored in future work.
 Overall, the experiments confirmed that the proposed method is effective for autonomous robotic puncturing.

-\subsection{Limitations}
+\section{Limitations}